Taking out life cover when you're over 50

 You can insure for a much greater sum than with over-50s cover, and the policies are linked to an investment fund.
 But for these reasons, whole of life cover is considerably more expensive than other types of life insurance.

 Level term life insurance will pay out a fixed sum of your choice (up to the insurer’s maximum) if you die within an agreed term.
 However, insurers will set an age cap for applicants and the policies become much more expensive the older you get.
 You will also need to answer a series of health questions and could be turned down based on your responses.

 While you may be able to add funeral cover to your senior life insurance, if this is the only cost you are looking to cover, it’s possible to buy a standalone funeral plan.
 Be sure to check the small print – some only cover the cost of the funeral director’s bill, while others will pay the crematorium fees too.

 You may want to place your senior life insurance policy in trust.
 This is where the sum is paid directly to your beneficiary, rather than becoming part of your estate.
 It means it is not subject to inheritance tax and can speed up the process of getting it to your beneficiaries.

 If you want insurance against long-term illness, you will need to take out a critical illness insurance policy.
 This covers events like strokes, heart attacks and non-terminal cancer.

 You can opt for critical illness to run alongside your life insurance policy, so you receive the pay-out according to whatever happens first – critical or death.

 Is coronavirus affecting life insurance?

 New life insurance policies, including over-50s or over-65s cover, are still available to buy.
-You can find out more with our dedicated life insurance and coronavirus guide.
+You can find out more with .

-Which is the best life insurance policy for seniors?
+Looking for a life insurance policy policy for seniors?